soapbox-pub/rebased/README.md

 ### Some additional configuration

   * You will need to let pleroma instance to know what hostname/url it's running on. _THIS IS THE MOST IMPORTANT STEP.
 GET THIS WRONG AND YOU'LL HAVE TO RESET YOUR DATABASE_.
+We _ONLY_ support _HTTPS_ deployments in production.
+You can use basic http for local dev, but _NEVER USE IT_ on an actual instance.

     Create the file `config/dev.secret.exs`, add these lines at the end of the file: